aeberspaecher/pyoptics/design.rst

   - define all operators needed in their Fourier version
   - implement smoothing derivatives (because Scipy is fucking awesome it comes with a Savitzky-Golay filter!)
+  - implement two TIEs: an ordinary one and the repeated one from recent L.
+    Waller papers
 - scalar product for 2d fields
 - Waves and beams: Plane waves (with tilt, 1d and 2d), Gaussian beams, Airy beams...
+- polarization converter (?): convert from Ex Ey representations to E_TM and E_TM ones - can this be done spectrally?
+- reflection and transmission coefficients (for both complex fields and intensities) in both polarizations

 Propagator
 ----------

 - propagates fields
 - carefully checks sampling!
+- allows to choose how evanescent waves are dealt with

 Processors
 ----------